Russia has tested a nuclear-powered missile and could revoke a global atomic test ban, Putin says

 Russian officials never identified the weapon involved, but the U.S. said it was the Burevestnik.

+Russia has reportedly used the Arctic Novaya Zemlya archipelago where the Soviet Union last tested a nuclear weapon to build facilities for testing the Burevestnik.

 In the speech, Putin noted the United States has signed but not ratified the 1996 Comprehensive Nuclear Test Ban, while Russia has signed and ratified it.
-He argued that Russia could mirror the stand taken by Washington.
+He argued that Russia could “mirror the stand taken by the U.S.”

 “Theoretically, we may revoke the ratification.” he said.